What’s the Real Cost of a CT Liquor Permit? Fees, Fines, and Hidden Expenses

 • Failure to post your permit visibly (fines of $100 or more)

-If you’re unsure about the requirements for your specific business type, working with us can save you time, reduce costly mistakes, and get you pouring those drinks.
+If you’re unsure about the requirements for your specific business type, working with us can save you time, reduce costly mistakes, and get you serving your customers.
+To get the right support for your liquor permit application, contact us for a free consultation.

 Next